 Business owners, officers, and directors can be personally liable for:

-- any debts they’ve given a personal guarantee
+- any debts for which they’ve given a personal guarantee

 - any statutory debts, such as wages2 and vacation pay